nhsd-exeter/sfrunner/README.md

 ├── infrastructure              # infrastructure
 │ └── stacks                    # terraform roots
-│    └── ecr                    # terraform root for creating ecr repo └── taskfile.yml                # tasks for building and running sfrunner
+│    └── ecr                    # terraform root for creating ecr repo └── taskfile.yml                # tasks for building and running sfrunner, locally and used by github actions └── taskfile-infra.yml          # for execution by Terraform to create ECR repo

 ```